 For me this is the greatest British horror film.
 When I think of haunted houses, or of ghosts wandering about amongst the living, this is the film which first springs to my mind.

 The film is based upon the Henry James novel, The Turn of the Screw.
 It is a very creepy, and atmospheric film.
 I think that it makes for perfect viewing on a dark night, or on a dark and stormy afternoon.

-The film is directed by Jack Clayton, it has photography by Freddie Francis, a screenplay by William Archibald and Truman Capote, and has some truly eerie music by Georges Auric.
+The film is directed by Jack Clayton, it has photography by Freddie Francis, a screenplay by William Archibald and Truman Capote, and has some truly eerie and atmospheric music by Georges Auric.

 The young and much repressed Miss Giddens (Deborah Kerr)becomes the new governess to adorable siblings Flora and Miles (Pamela Franklin and Martin Stephens).
-As time goes on, she begins to suspect that they are possessed by the souls of two dead former servants Quint and Miss Jessel(Peter Wyngarde and Clytie Jessop.)
+As time goes on, she begins to suspect that the two children are being possessed by the souls of two dead former servants Quint and Miss Jessel(Peter Wyngarde and Clytie Jessop.)

-I think the children were corrupted by the things they saw Quint and Miss Jessel do together, so what they witnessed has affected their behaviour.
-Quint and Miss Jessel were also the only companions the children had ever known, so they try and imitate these adults even after their death, isn’t this another form of possession?
+Personally I think the children were corrupted by the things they saw Quint and Miss Jessel do together, so what they witnessed has affected their behaviour.
+Quint and Miss Jessel were also the only companions the children had ever known, so they now try and imitate these adults even after their death.
+In a way their imitation means that they are bringing these people back to life, isn’t this another form of possession?

 Miss Giddens hears about the servants and begins to fear them and see them.
 I think she really does see these horrors, but whether they are actually real ghosts or just her fears manifesting I wouldn’t like to say, to her though they are real apparitions.